 There are loads of benefits to having a disaster recovery plan, but the biggest benefit will always be the level of disaster preparedness you can only get by taking the time to develop a plan.
 Ultimately, a backup and

 disaster recovery plan is designed to keep business going after a disaster, small or large.
+Between water damaged to MacBooks and SSD failure, technical issues are inevitable.
 It’s really a matter of saving a business from the cost of downtime, which is something every business can get behind.